jmcouillard/processing-project-template/README.md

 processing-project-template
 ===========================

 Custom project template and build ant file.
+Tested with Processing 2.0.3.

 ## Step 1 : Create a project reflecting the template